-The secondary style element is part of the branding, the corporate design.
-It‘s a visual element, often derived from the logo, that runs through every communication point like a visual constant.
+The secondary style element is part of the brand design, the corporate identity design.
+It‘s a visual element, often derived from the a creative logo design, that runs through every communication point like a visual constant.
 It holds together the entire look and feel of a business.
-It‘s often the secondary style element which makes a brand stay in people‘s minds more than the logo!
+It‘s often the secondary style element which makes a brand stay in people‘s minds more than any creative logo design!

 In this article, you can see some examples of secondary style elements from my daily business routine.

 I created the brand design for my client cubile monitoring health in summer 2018.
 Here you see the creative logo design, it‘s gif-animated in digital applications:

 The yellow horizontal line, which can be longer or shorter in different cases, serves as the secondary style element for this brand design.
 It‘s repeated in the app icon, the letterhead, envelopes, the business cards, the modular fair wall, the brochure and the website.

 Little Luxury is a fictitious food brand in the gourmet sector, but still at an affordable price.
 I created the brand design and packaging design back in 2012.
 The creative logo design looks like this:

 The dot above the i of "Little" is a drop; this drop serves as the secondary style element further on.
 You can find the drop on the olive oil bottle neck‘s ribbon, as a subtle background pattern for the gourmet mustard and background pattern for the BBQ sauces.
 This elegant drop can be found on every single packaging to remind of Litte Luxury.

 For my client Dr. Gasser-Puck, I chose a greatly enlarged part of the logo symbol to be the secondary style element.
 The company logo design looks as follows: